Sombrero: 19th Century

-One of the first descriptions of the charro costume by a foreigner, shortly after independence, was written by the British explorer and writer Edward B. Penney.
+An early description of the charro costume by a foreigner, was written by the British explorer and writer Edward B. Penny.
 In 1824, he provided a detailed description of the charro attire in Mexico City, noting that the hat was "low-crowned", with a wide brim, similar, he said, to the hats worn by Quakers:

 The equipment of a charro, the name given to an amateur of the national dress of both himself and his horse, is very curious, and well worth making a drawing of. [...]
 The sombrero is a low hat, with a wide brim, in the style of the Quakers, made of wool, dyed brown, green, black, or grey; the shade is lined with gold lace; the band is a thick cord of gold, terminating in a gold tassel, which plays upon the brim.

 Between the 1820s and 1830s, another style of charro hat emerged, larger in size, with a medium-height, flat crown, a wider, moderately flexible brim, and a very thin ribbon-like band, ending in tassels that draped over the brim.
 This style of hat fell out of use around the 1850s.

 The charro wears a black, broad-brimmed jarano with a golden hatband with tassels that lay upon the brim (1828).